LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 ## Book 2:
 - [ ] Duska feels connection to twin-snake magic fading
 - [ ] Seek out the Sun Snakes (Dogu Yilani & Bati Yilani) - whichever they go to first is dead
-- [ ] Uncover the truth that the snakes are in fact dragons and that Mortos is Musoko
+- [ ] Uncover the truth that the snakes are in fact banished Greater Dragons of and that Mortos is Musoko

 ## Book 3:
 - [ ] Try and contact Soromo and Zenryoku